Skoda Scala hatchback (2019 - ) review

 The Scala’s cabin has lots in common with other Skoda models, which is a very good thing.
 The dashboard layout is simple, so the various controls are all fairly easy to find and use, and with clear all-round visibility and lots of adjustment in both the driver’s seat and steering wheel, life is pretty sweet at the wheel.

-For the most part, the touchscreen infotainment system (the functionality and the size of the screen you get vary depending on the trim level you choose) works reasonably easily as well, although we did experience some connection difficulties when trying to use the smartphone mirroring functionality (standard on SE and SE L).
+For the most part, the touchscreen infotainment system (the functionality and the size of the screen you get vary depending on the trim level you choose) works reasonably easily as well, and although you only get sat-nav with the range-topping SE L trim, you get smartphone mirroring from SE trim upwards that allows you to use your phone's navigation functionality through your main screen.

-The quality is solid and sturdy, with pleasant materials to be found in most areas, but with harder, scratchier surfaces in one or two places.
-Compared with most other Skoda models, the cabin doesn’t feel quite as posh.
-That said, compared with other value-focused hatchbacks, it’s still pretty good.
+The quality is solid and sturdy, with pleasant materials to be found in many areas, but with harder, scratchier surfaces in one or two places.
+Compared with most other Skoda models, the cabin doesn’t feel quite as posh, but compared with other value-focused hatchbacks, it’s still pretty good.

 How practical is it?